The Amazing Race 6

 The Amazing Race 6 is the sixth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world.
 This season visited four continents and ten countries, traveling approximately 40000 mi over twelve legs.
-Filming took place between August 13 and September 12, 2004.
-Starting in Chicago, Illinois, racers traveled through Iceland, Norway, Sweden, Senegal, Germany, Hungary, France, Ethiopia, Sri Lanka, and China before returning to the United States, traveling through Hawaii and finishing in Chicago.
-New twists introduced in this season include the double-length leg and limiting the number of Roadblocks that each team member could perform.
+Filming took place from August 13 to September 12, 2004.
+Starting in Chicago, Illinois, racers traveled through Iceland, Norway, Sweden, Senegal, Germany, Hungary, France, Ethiopia, Sri Lanka, and China, before returning to the United States, traveling through Hawaii and finishing in Chicago.
+New elements introduced in this season include the double-length leg and limiting the number of Roadblocks that each team member could perform.
 The season premiered on CBS on November 16, 2004, and concluded on February 8, 2005.

-Engaged couple Freddy Holliday and Kendra Bentley were the winners of this season, while dating couple Jon Buehler and Kris Perkins finished in second place, and exes Adam Malis and Rebecca Cardon finished in third place.
+Engaged models Freddy Holliday and Kendra Bentley were the winners of this season, while dating couple Jon Buehler and Kris Perkins finished in second place, and exes Adam Malis and Rebecca Cardon finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, Fast Forward, and Yield.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: